Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 Marketplace-Related Privacy
 ---------------------------

-Particl's marketplace takes your security and privacy very seriously.
+|PM| takes your security and privacy very seriously.
 It is built from the ground up in such a way that never creates any useful data about what you.
 When no data exists, it can't be collected, analyzed, and shared with anyone else.

 Marketplace content
 ~~~~~~~~~~~~~~~~~~~